 Related Articles: ELECTIONS IN ITALY, WHY THEY MATTER FOR EUROPE AND THE WORLD

 Likewise, life in the coalition on the right will not be easy for Salvini.
-It is unlikely that Salvini can now count on the support of Forza Italia that, unlike him, is pro-Europe – and, standing alone with his 73 deputies and 37 senators, won’t get him far.
+It had been expected all along that Berlusconi would control his unruly ally, but since that didn’t happen, it is unlikely that Salvini can now count on the support of Forza Italia that, unlike him, is pro-Europe – and, standing alone with his 73 deputies and 37 senators, won’t get him far.

-In short, anything can happen.
+In short, anything can happen and nothing too.
 Which means that Italy might go to new elections.
 A lot of people I meet think that will happen.
 Will it change anything?
 Maybe.

 The PD should take note.

 Editors note: The opinions expressed by Impakter.com columnists are their own, not those of Impakter.com.
 Featured | Cover photo: DiMaio Facebook Page